progman1/genprintlib/README.md

 <abstr>
 ```
 By default other installed libraries (if OCaml is at [lib/ocaml] then other libraries are assumed
-under [lib]) are treated in this way which may not always be appropriate.
+under [lib]) are treated as if they may have such sub-modules.
-If you are seeing <abstr> printed for values from such a library, they can be made concrete by
+This may not always be appropriate as it imposes a performance cost.
-setting the environment variable [GENPRINT_ALL_LIBS=1]
+If this is annoying the environment variable [GENPRINT_ALL_LIBS=1] can be used to prevent the
+search, which is appropriate if the values one is interested in are not displayed as __<abstr>__
+as a result.
-The default is for faster printing generally.
-Local project code is always made transparent.
+Local project code is always scanned for sub-modules.

 # Customised Printing?